Understanding Multilingual Learners

 - Brains that are flexible because they are always processing two or more languages and making connections across languages and cultures

-Learning about the value each of your multilingual students brings to the classroom can transform the way you approach instructional planning.
+Getting to know your multilingual students more deeply can transform the way you approach instructional planning.
 You may find yourself on a journey of discovery led by your interest in learning more about your students, their families and their communities.

-Creating a welcoming classroom and engaging families in the classroom community and in their children’s learning is a great place to start this exciting journey.
+Creating a welcoming classroom and engaging with families is a great place to start this exciting journey.
+Learn more on the Creating a Welcoming Classroom page.